LCME Accreditation FAQ

 One definition of a good survey visit outcome: Concordance between the educational program’s self-assessment and the team’s assessment of strengths and challenges.

 We want to demonstrate compliance with LCME standards and the overall quality of our outstanding medical education program.
 Through our self-study process, we are assessing the impact of change, establishing our strengths, and identifying areas needing improvement.
 An important aspect of our self-study process is developing an action plan for any areas we identify as needing improvement.
-Self-study a great opportunity to plan for the future and implement strategic transformation—it supports an environment of ongoing self-assessment and continuous improvement of our medical education program.
+Self-study is a great opportunity to plan for the future and implement strategic transformation—it supports an environment of ongoing self-assessment and continuous improvement of our medical education program.